 If you’ve always wanted to snag a selfie with your favorite celebrities, be sure to stop by the Hollywood Wax Museum in Pigeon Forge!
 This fun attraction is home to lifelike wax statues of today’s biggest stars, including Robert Downey Jr., Angelina Jolie, Natalie Portman, Will Ferrell, and Tom Hanks.
 Guests can also pose for pictures with classic Hollywood icons like James Dean, Audrey Hepburn, Marilyn Monroe, John Wayne, and Lucille Ball.

 Other Gatlinburg Museums and Pigeon Forge Museums

 These are just some of the incredible museums in the Smoky Mountains.
 Other Gatlinburg museums you should plan to visit are the Gatlinburg Pinball Museum and Ripley’s Guinness World Records Museum.
 Some more Pigeon Forge museums you don’t want to miss are Cooter’s Place, the Chasing Rainbows Museum, and WonderWorks.
 All of these attractions are both educational and fun.
 People of all ages will love spending time exploring all the museums.

 Where to Stay in Gatlinburg and Pigeon Forge

-When you stay with Timber Tops Cabin Rentals, you will be near all of these awesome Gatlinburg museums and Pigeon Forge museums.
+When you stay in our Smoky Mountain cabins, you will be near all of these awesome Gatlinburg museums and Pigeon Forge museums.
 With everything from 1 bedroom cabins for romantic retreats to 15 bedroom lodges for family reunions, we are guaranteed to have the perfect property for your escape.
 To start planning your vacation, browse our selection of cabins in Gatlinburg and Pigeon Forge!